 A marketing funnel, in general terms, is a process that involves your potential customers who move from their first awareness of your company or brand through all of the important steps that will essentially get them to buy your product or service.

-The funnel is a way of getting that potential client to actually see the value in your company, and make their way to the bottom of said funnel.
+The funnel is a way of getting that potential client to actually see the value in your company, and make their way to the bottom of the said funnel.
 Or essentially, they go from a potential customer to a devoted raving fan of your business.

 The top of the funnel (the wider part) is where the marketing starts.
 Here, you have to come up with the marketing campaigns, ideas, and anything else that is going to get attention.

 This can be done through the Internet or offline traditional channels.
 This marketing portion brings awareness of your brand and product to the masses online or even in person.
 This will then make them stand up and see your company as a potential place to buy goods or hire services.
 For instance, using social media is a great form of marketing because you can reach a large audience and have your marketing messages go viral.
+We have found marketing through webinars is a great way for businesses to have a captured audience where you can explain the benefits of your service and move potential clients further down the funnel towards a sale.

 When you have successfully created awareness to your company and business, then you move to the next portion of the funnel, which is essentially where that potential customer will show interest in your company.
 I generally like to get contact details at this stage in exchange for some useful information that I can email or post to them.
-Alternatively you can offer a free consultation at this stage.
+Alternatively, you can offer a free consultation at this stage.

 Those who say yes here have moved further down the funnel.